 Our recurring service fees increased by 76.3% from US\$22.5 million in 2011 to US\$39.6 million in 2012, mainly driven by the cumulative effect of private equity fund and private securities investment fund products distributed previously and an increase in real estate funds managed by us distributed from the second half of 2012.
 Recurring service fees for private equity fund products and our proprietary fund of funds and real estate fund products during a specific period are calculated as a percentage of the total value of investments in the underlying funds we distributed to clients which are still active.
-The average fee rates of the recurring service fees we received from the private equity fund products and our proprietary fund of funds products remained at the same level for 2012.
-As we provide both asset management services as the general partner of the real estate funds and recurring after-sale services to the funds, the average fee rates that we received from the real estate fund products managed by us tend to be double of the fee rates we received from other products.
+The average fee rates of the recurring service fees we received from the private equity fund products and our proprietary fund of funds and recurring after-sale services to the funds, the average fee rates that we received from the real estate fund products managed by us tend to be double of the fee rates we received from other products.
 The total value of underlying funds with respect to which we received recurring services fees increased by RMB11.4 billion from 2011 to 2012.